Paul Davis (footballer, born 1961): 1993–95: Comeback with Cup success and final seasons at Arsenal

 When Davis finally returned and fought his way back into the team, he stepped up for his first league game in fourteen months against Norwich on 3 March 1993.
 Davis started in five more games in the league and returned just in time to lend a calming hand to the Arsenal side for both the 1993 League Cup Final and that year's FA Cup Final, defeating Sheffield Wednesday on both occasions.
 Ian Wright joked that Davis was saving himself for the cup finals.
 The latter success completed Davis' full complement of major domestic winners medals.
 In July 1993 the 31-year old midfielder agreed a new two-year contract.

 Davis had forced his way back into the team starting 21 league games in 1993-94.
 He also played in all nine games in the Cup Winners Cup.
-He played magnificently in the Final, using all his experience, playing in a midfield consisting of Davis, Steve Morrow and Ian Selley.
-Davis added a European honour to his impressive list as Arsenal defeated a star-studded Parma side in the 1994 Cup Winners' Cup final.
-It was Davis' last great night in an Arsenal shirt.
+Davis achieved a European honour as Arsenal defeated a star-studded Parma side in the 1994 Cup Winners' Cup final.

 The signing of Stefan Schwarz in the summer of 1994 took Arsenal in a new direction and after only six appearances in 1994–95, some 15 years beyond his debut in that north London derby, he was released from the club on a free transfer in the wake of the arrival of Bruce Rioch as manager.
-He played his last game for the club on 3 December 1994 away at Nottingham Forest where he scored in a 2–2 draw.
+Davis played his last game for the club on 3 December 1994 away at Nottingham Forest where he scored in a 2–2 draw.

 After spending 16 seasons at Arsenal Davis was released on a free transfer in the summer of 1995.